ReyNeill/aigit/README.md

 - Aigit does not move `HEAD`.
 It writes separate checkpoint commits and updates an internal ref.
 - Checkpoints include all files (tracked or previously untracked) in your worktree.
 - For team sync, ensure your remote allows pushing custom refs (most hosts do).
-The first push may require `aigit sync push`.
+The first manual checkpoint share may require `aigit checkpoint push`.
 - Auto‑apply writes files into your working tree.
 Enable it only if you want live updates from selected users.

 ## For Agents

-If you’re using an AI coding agent, share the `LLM.txt` file in this repo.
-It explains Aigit’s model, guardrails, and the exact commands to use (checkpoint, list, restore, status, sync/apply), including merge‑time behavior and summary style.
+If you’re using an AI coding agent, share the `LLM.txt` file.
+It explains Aigit’s model, guardrails, and the exact commands to use (checkpoint, list, restore, status, checkpoint push/apply), including merge‑time behavior and summary style.

 ## License